April 17, 2026 · By Alex Morgan

 Average Real Estate Commission Rates in 2025: Expect 4.5%–5.4% Total

-The average total real estate commission has shifted downward following the 2024 NAR settlement.
-Before the settlement, most sellers paid around 5%–6% total.
-As of 2025, that average sits closer to 4.5%–5.4%, according to data tracked by the National Association of Realtors (NAR, 2024 Member Profile).
+The average total commission has dropped since the 2024 NAR settlement.
+Before it, most sellers paid 5%–6%.
+In 2025, that number sits closer to 4.5%–5.4%, according to NAR’s 2024 Member Profile.

 | Commission Type | Typical Range (2025) |